First time buyer guide

 Lenders are applying stricter affordability requirements to borrowers since the financial crisis, so the need to save is much higher nowadays, especially for first-time buyers.
-Remember, the bigger the deposit you can put on the table, the better access you’ll have to good deals as the lower the risk you’ll be considered.
-So, come on, get the saving started!
+Remember, the bigger the deposit you can put on the table the better access you’ll have to good deals as you’ll be considered lower risk.

 And don’t forget to check out our True Costs of Buying a Home article for a full breakdown of all the other costs you’ll need to save up for.